Dune: Awakening: Development

 Dune: Awakening was developed by Funcom, the developer behind Conan Exiles and Anarchy Online.
 German-based studio NUKKLEAR served as the game's co-developer and assisted the studio in creating Awakenings vehicular gameplay.
 In February 2019, Funcom announced that it had signed a partnership with Legendary Entertainment to create three games based on the Dune franchise in six years, with one of which being an open-world multiplayer game.
 The game is developed using Unreal Engine 5.
 Dune: Awakening was officially announced in August 2022, and was released for Windows on June 10, 2025.
-Players that purchases the Deluxe or Ultimate Edition were able to play the game on June 5, five days ahead of its full release.
-Funcom also plans to release the game for PlayStation 5 and Xbox Series X/S.
+Players that purchases the Deluxe or Ultimate Edition were able to play the game on June 5, five days ahead of its full release..

 Downloadable content

 The game features periodic free content update Chapters which advance the main story and character journey, and simultaneous optional paid Downloadable Content (DLC).
 The Deluxe and Ultimate game editions include access to the Season Pass of the first 4 paid DLCs.

 The first content update, Chapter 2 and DLC titled The Lost Harvest was released on September 9, 2025.
 Chapter 2 expands the story of the player's origins, adds new cosmetic content and Quality of life features.
 The Lost Harvest DLC follows a stand-alone story of a crashed Spice Harvester and unlocks a Dicycle ground vehicle, the Treadwheel, and Dune Man building pieces.